Reverse Retirement: Find Out Why So Many Retirees Are Going Back to Work

 No matter your motivation for a reverse retirement, here are a few tips for finding a retirement job:

-1. Prioritize Goals: The job market remains fairly tight and you may not be able to find a position that gives you everything you are looking for.
-So, you should think about what is really important: flexibility, salary level, the type of work, benefits package, the number of hours, specific perks or other.
+The job market remains fairly tight and you may not be able to find a position that gives you everything you are looking for.
+So, you should think about what is really important: flexibility, salary level, the type of work, benefits package, the number of hours, or other specific perks.

 You’ll want to decide whether you are seeking work to pursue a passion, because you need the income or maybe you just want somewhere stimulating to go each day.